Valentina Allegra de Fontaine: Powers and abilities

 Valentina Allegra de Fontaine is a skilled markswoman.
 She is also an expert at hand-to-hand combat.

 Other versions

 Earth X

-An alternate universe variant of Valentina Allegra de Fontaine from Earth-9997 appears in Earth X. This version became a host for Norman Osborn's Hydra parasite, which controlled her body and removed her soul.
+An alternate universe version of Valentina Allegra de Fontaine from Earth-9997 appears in Earth X. This version became a host for Norman Osborn's Hydra parasite, which controlled her body and removed her soul.
 De Fontaine's spirit later assists Mar-Vell in battling Death, Thanos, and Mephisto.

 MC2

-An alternate universe variant of Valentina Allegra de Fontaine from Earth-982 appears in The Amazing Spider-Girl: Comes the Carnage!.
+An alternate universe version of Valentina Allegra de Fontaine from Earth-982 appears in The Amazing Spider-Girl: Comes the Carnage!.

 Mutant X

-An alternate universe variant of Valentina Allegra de Fontaine from Earth-1298 appears in Mutant X #1.
+An alternate universe version of Valentina Allegra de Fontaine from Earth-1298 appears in Mutant X #1.

 Ultimate Marvel

-An alternate universe variant of Valentina Allegra de Fontaine from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Valentina Allegra de Fontaine from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is the chairman of the OXE Group holding company as well as a member of the Kratos Club, a secret group of multimillionaires.